Marketing Summarized

 • One of the most significant ways to generate nonstop referral attention is to build connections with others in related domains you’re not specialized in, then direct people you serve to them as the situation presents itself.

-Focus all your effort on specific types of consumers you don’t directly advertise to who may still yield a mutual profit.
+Focus all your effort on specific types of consumers who may still yield a mutual profit where you don’t directly advertise.

 • CRM believes in a give-and-take relationship between the customer and the service provider.